-4.19 Student Lockers
+4.16 Student Lockers

-Lockers are assigned to all first and second year students.
+Lockers are made available to all first and second year students.
 At the end of the academic year, all students will be asked to remove the locks and empty the lockers for the summer.

-4.20 Student Conduct
+4.17 Student Conduct